 Setting up a white Christmas tree is perhaps the best way to exude the whimsical flair of winter in your home.
 Here are some tips on how to decorate a white tree:

 Decide on a Theme

 The most important aspect of creating a stylish white tree is the theme.
 Colors vividly stand out on a white background and a few hues results in a captivating tree.
 A favorite design is the red-and-white theme.
 Hang red ornaments and garlands to create a fun look brings out the child in anyone.
 Santa ornaments also fit well in this color theme.
-Add some real peppermints for the kids, too!
+Add some real peppermints or candy cane for the kids, too!